The page has been translated by Gen AI.

 ./agent/servicewatch-agent-manager-linux-amd64 -action run -dir ./agent/examples/os-metrics-min-examples -collector ./agent/otelcontribcol_linux_amd64

-2. Stop the ServiceWatch Agent.
+2. Stop ServiceWatch Agent.

 Color mode